fmanclossi/TJBot-playbook/examples/Doggy/README.md

 ## [Funny labs using Doggy](Tales%20of%20two%20doggies.md)

-TJBot loves pets even they could be noisy.
+TJBot loves pets even though they can be noisy.
 He/Her owns two dogs, Doggy and MiniDoggy.

-Doggy is a very careful watchdog.
-Nothing and no one can pass without getting a strong barking.
-Mini Doggy is more distracted one, it doesn’t look at what happens around it but it’s happy to play with TJBot.
+Doggy is a very careful watchdog while MiniDoggy is more distracted one, it doesn’t look at what happens around it but it’s happy to play with TJBot.

 We follow TJBot and its doggies in some [funny stories](https://github.com/fmanclossi/TJBot-playbook/blob/master/examples/Doggy/Tales%20of%20two%20doggies.md) learning how IBM solutions could be applied to real life examples.